Two baobabs standing as sentinels on either side

 Protecting the botanical garden

-We gathered, analysed and cross-verified voluminous data obtained under the Right to Information Act from all official bodies, and used it to buttress our stand that the botanical garden was at grave risk from the BMC's dangerous proposal.
-We represented before bodies such as the Municipal Corporation of Greater Mumbai (MCGM), the central Ministry of Environment and Forests (MoEF), the State Government, the Central Zoo Authority (CZA) and the Mumbai Heritage Conservation Committee (MHCC).
+We gathered, analysed and cross-verified voluminous data obtained under the Right to Information Act from all official bodies, and used it to buttress our stand that the botanical garden was at grave risk from the Municipal Corporation’s dangerous proposal.
+We represented before bodies such as the Municipal Corporation of Greater Mumbai (MCGM), the Central Ministry of Environment, Forest and Climate Change, the State Government, the Central Zoo Authority (CZA) and the Mumbai Heritage Conservation Committee (MHCC).
 Our hands were strengthened by public and media support as also the backing of a range of environmental and public space groups.
-A protracted struggle, during the course of which we also knocked on the doors of the Mumbai High Court under writ jurisdiction and attended several official hearings before the MHCC and the CZA, resulted in the vexed BMC proposal being rejected by the MHCC in March 2011.
-A revised proposal (which ignored many of the stipulations set by MHCC), was similarly rejected in November 2014.
+A protracted struggle, during the course of which, we also knocked on the doors of the Mumbai High Court under writ jurisdiction and attended several official hearings before the MHCC and the CZA, resulted in the vexed MCGM proposal being rejected by the MHCC in March 2011.
+A revised proposal (which ignored many of the stipulations set by MHCC order in 2011), was once again rejected by the MHCC in November 2014.
 Consequent to our sustained campaign, in early 2016, the Municipal Commissioner initiated a process of dialogue with the Foundation and constituted a team led by a Deputy Municipal Commissioner to closely examine the proposed redevelopment Master Plan with the Foundation Trustees and modify it in the interest of the botanical garden.
-This was done by adhering to the Foundation’s main demand that renovated animal enclosures adhere to the footprint of existing animal enclosures thereby protecting the botanical garden space.
+This was done by adhering to the Foundation’s main demand that renovated animal enclosures adhere to the footprint of existing animal enclosures as they stood in 2007, thereby protecting the botanical garden’s trees, space and sanctity.
 From 2016 to 2020, the Foundation met the Municipal team each week, at first to re-work the Master Plan and thereafter, to ensure that the Plan was implemented faithfully and that the reconstruction process did not harm or endanger any trees.
 Many suggestions proffered by the Foundation regarding the heritage and botanical aspects of Rani Bagh were implemented by the Municipal Corporation.
+After a break of a few months during the Corona virus induced lockdown, the Foundation Trustees continued with regular visits keeping an eye on the renovation work which is almost complete.
 The struggle to protect the botanical garden is an ongoing one and forms a large chunk of our work.
-For details go to the link
+For details please visit the link

 "Our Struggle".